This document is designed for people who want to start learning the rules and gameplay of Card Fighters’ Clash.

 Action cards offers a variety of effects, like special powers or events that can help in a battle.
 You can play them only in your turn.

-Each action card have a cost, a number of SP (usually negative) a player must spend to play that card.
-After it has been played and its effects followed, the card is put into the discard pile.
+Action cards have a cost: a number of SP (usually negative) a player must spend to play the card.
+After it has been played, its effects are applied immediately and the card is put into the discard pile.

-There is no limitation in the number of Action cards a player may play.
+There is no limitation in the number of Action cards a player can play in his turn.

-Reaction cards are like Action cards but that can be only played during an enemy’s Attack phase, and only if that enemy is attacking you.
-After it has been played the card is put into the discard pile.
+Reaction cards are like Action cards but that can be only played during an enemy’s Counterattack phase, and only if that enemy is attacking you.
+After it has been played, its effects are applied immediately and the card is put into the discard pile.

 Reaction cards have a cost, a number of SP (usually negative) a player must spend to play that card.